Melasma treatment that works

 Not sure which skincare is best to treat your melasma?
 A skin consultation with highly qualified and trained Skin Therapists with experience in treating melasma will ensure your skincare gives you the best results.
 Book your skin consultation on 1300 863 824.

 Where to get the best melasma treatment in Melbourne

 Since 2005, led by Dr Gavin Chan our highly trained and experienced Cosmetic Doctors, Cosmetic Nurses and Skin Therapists have helped thousands of people with melasma treatments.
 It’s important to note that melasma treatments are not a quick fix.
 To get optimal results a multiple modality approach is usually required.
 This may include oral and topical prescriptions, chemical peels or laser treatments.

 Find out how we can treat and reduce your melasma.
-Call us on 1300 863 824 or fill in the form below.
+Call us on 1300 863 824 or book your consultation online.